 Veterans Affairs (VA) educational benefits are available to qualified veterans, veterans' dependents, National Guard members, and Reserve members.
 To receive VA educational benefits, the recipient must be enrolled in an approved program of study.
 Benefits differ according to the Chapter of VA educational benefits for which the student qualifies.
-For more information about benefits or to apply, visit the U.S. Department of Veterans Affairs website or call at 1-888-442-4551.
+For more information about benefits or to apply, visit U.S. Department of Veterans Affairs or call at 1-888-442-4551.
 For issues regarding your benefits, submit a complaint to the VA GI Bill Feedback System.

 You must apply for admission, be admitted to Gadsden State, and enroll in an approved program of study.
 Disabled veterans attending under VA Vocational Rehabilitation must have a VA approval form 28-1905 on file, from a counselor with the Department of VA, before benefits may be authorized.

 Students approved for VA education benefits must notify the Gadsden State School Certifying Official each semester after their registration is complete to request submission of an enrollment certification.
 Students under Chapters 31 and 33 must also request authorization of tuition, which is based on the approved percentage of VA benefit coverage.
 Enrollment certifications will be submitted online via VA-Once beginning the day after add/drop ends, or as time permits prior to this date.

 You are responsible for registering only for courses that are required for your declared major and you must promptly notify the Gadsden State VA Office when dropping or adding classes or when withdrawing from all classes.

 Incomplete Grades: “I” (incomplete) is not considered a grade by the VA.
 See Grade Reports in the “College Regulations” section of the catalog.